 1. Stuart Hall

 He’s our personal and intellectual hero, so where do we begin?
-Almost every one of Hall’s contributions to politics and scholarship are informed by an understanding of the present day as informed by historical processes.
+Almost every one of Hall’s contributions to politics and scholarship are grounded in an understanding of the present day as informed by historical processes.
 But probably most significantly, he also highlighted how shared historical knowledge in itself can be part of the formation of political communities.

 His argument is against essentialism and relying on a monolithic idea of race as some sort of shared biology — a notion that is bound to colonization, and fails to recognize the historically formed bonds that create contemporary understandings of “racial” or ethnic groupings.
 Ultimately, he asks us to see contemporary ethnic identities as always in process, and informed by collective ways of imagining a sense of a shared past.
 In this way, Hall can be recognized for his role in highlighting the political contexts that brought us Black History Month in the first place.